US journalist jailed in Myanmar for nearly 6 months is freed

 In an interview with The Associated Press after his most recent visit to Myanmar, Richardson said his talks there had focused on facilitating humanitarian assistance to the country, particularly the provision of COVID-19 vaccines.
 That mission also resulted in the release from jail of Aye Moe, a young woman who used to work for Richardson’s center on women’s empowerment issues.

-At the time, Richardson said his staff had been in touch with Fenster’s family, and when asked if there was hope for Danny Fenster’s release, he replied: “There’s always hope.
+When asked by the AP if there was hope for Fenster’s release, he replied: “There’s always hope.
 Don’t ask any more.”

 Shawn Crispin, Southeast Asia representative for the Committee to Protect Journalists, said Fenster “never should have been jailed or sentenced on bogus charges in the first place.”

-Note: This story has been corrected to reflect that the mass amnesty did not take place on Oct.
-21. It was carried out on Oct.
-19-20.